Optimal Clustering with Bandit Feedback: Lower Bound

 \begin{lemma} For any $\lambda \in \mathcal P _{M}$ and $(c,\mathcal{U})$,

 \end{lemma}

 Lemma~\ref{theorem_opt1} provides a useful combinatorial property of Problem~($\bigtriangleup$), which makes it possible to solve for the hardness parameter $D^*(c,\mathcal{U})$ efficiently.
 Instead of considering {\em all} the alternative instances in $\mathrm{Alt}(c)$, Lemma~\ref{theorem_opt1} shows it suffices to consider the instances whose partitions have a {\em Hamming distance of $1$} from the given partition $c$.
 The complete proof of Lemma~\ref{theorem_opt1} is deferred to Appendix~\ref{appendix_proof_theorem_opt1}, which consists of four steps (see Figure~\ref{figure_lemma1} therein for an illustration).
 In particular, we show for any instance $(c^\dagger,\mathcal{U}^\dagger) \in \mathrm{Alt}(c)$ such that $d_{\mathrm{H}}(c^\dagger, c) > 1$, there exists another instance $(c^*,\mathcal{U}^*) \in \mathrm{Alt}(c)$ such that $d_{\mathrm{H}}(c^*, c) = 1$ and the objective function under $(c^*,\mathcal{U}^*)$ is not larger than that under $(c^\dagger,\mathcal{U}^\dagger)$.
 This desirable combinatorial property depends strongly on the specific structure of a valid partition.
-In fact, in Example~\ref{example_counter} in Section~\ref{section_algo}, we will see an example where a similar combinatorial property no longer holds if the true mean vectors $\{\mu(c_m)\}_{m=1}^M$ in \eqref{equation_D} are replaced by some empirical estimates which may be obtained as the algorithm proceeds.
+In fact, in Example~\ref{example_counter} in Section~\ref{section_algo}, we will see an example where a similar combinatorial property no longer holds if the true mean vectors $\{\mu(c_m)\}_{m=1}^M$ in \eqref{equation_D} are replaced by some empirical estimates which may be obtained as the algorithm proceeds. {Thanks to Lemma~\ref{theorem_opt1}, Problem~($\bigtriangleup$) turns out to be equivalent to a much simpler finite minimization problem, as shown in Proposition~\ref{theorem_opt2}.}

 \begin{proposition} For any $\lambda \in \mathcal P _{M}$ and $(c,\mathcal{U})$,

 where $ w(k) := \sum_{m=1}^{M} \lambda_m \mathbbm 1\{c_m=k\} $, $ n(k) := \sum_{m=1}^{M} \mathbbm 1\{c_m=k\} $ and $ \bar w(k) := \min_{m\in[M]:c_m=k} \lambda_m. $ Moreover, if $\lambda \in \mathcal P _{M}^+$, the infimum in Problem~($\bigtriangleup$) can be replaced with a minimum. \end{proposition}